Table of Contents

 Dash Cam and Traffic Camera Footage

-Many trucks are equipped with forward-facing and cab-facing cameras.
-CDOT also operates an extensive network of traffic cameras on I-25 and I-70.
-We immediately request preservation of all available footage—both from the truck itself and from any CDOT, municipal, or private security cameras in the area.
-Video evidence is the most persuasive tool in settlement negotiations because it removes ambiguity.
-When the insurance adjuster can watch the crash happen, there's very little room for their driver to lie.
+Many trucks are equipped with forward-facing and cab-facing cameras that provide crucial documentation of accidents.
+CDOT also operates an extensive network of traffic cameras on I-25 and I-70 throughout the state.
+Following a collision, immediate preservation requests should be made for all available footage—both from the truck itself and from any CDOT, municipal, or private security cameras in the area.
+Video evidence is the most persuasive tool in settlement negotiations because it removes ambiguity and establishes clear liability.
+When the insurance adjuster can watch the crash unfold, there is very little room for their driver to dispute the facts.
+This becomes especially important given that large truck crashes killed 5,936 people nationwide in 2023 according to NHTSA data.
+Under Colorado Revised Statutes § 42-4-1721, commercial vehicle operators must maintain compliance with hours-of-service regulations.
+Hours-of-service violations appear in 18% of fatal truck crashes, making camera footage essential for identifying driver fatigue or negligence.
+With commercial trucking carriers required to carry minimum liability insurance of $750,000 under FMCSA regulations, documented video evidence strengthens claims considerably.

 Police Report